Police uniforms and equipment in the United Kingdom: Ground vehicles

 Except for rapid response units, motor vehicles were rarely used except in rural districts (and even there, bicycles were more common).
 However, following the 1964 Police Act, the police became increasingly motorised and it is now rare to see an officer on foot patrol except in city or town centres, and then rarely alone.
 More recently, police forces have begun to put officers back on the beat as 'community' or 'neighbourhood' patrols.
 In an increasing number of urban centres police bicycle units are used to provide a quick response in congested areas, pedestrianised areas and parkland, as well as carrying out patrols.
 A bicycle patrol provides a balance between the distance covered by a motorised patrol and the approachability of the foot patrol.

 As of 2008, the Metropolitan Police had over 1,500 police bicycles.

 Incident Response Vehicles (IRV) are generally used when a '999' call has been received regarding an ongoing incident or emergency.
 Usually an IRV would be assigned to the call, as their continual patrol of an area reduces their deployment time.
 Response vehicles tend to be capable of the safe use of speed.

 Larger, more powerful vehicles are used by Road Policing Units and Armed Response Units due to the fact that they carry out tasks such as pursuing stolen cars, responding to emergencies in a larger area, or carrying a larger amount equipment than an IRV.
 It is for that reason that many of the vehicles are estates and 4x4s.
 Officers are required to be trained as 'advanced drivers', allowing them to operate higher-performance vehicles.
-Some advanced drivers are also trained to TPAC standard, allowing them to engage in the tactical phase of a pursuit and perform Tactical Pursuit And Containment (TPAC) maneuvers.
+Some advanced drivers are also trained to TPAC standard, allowing them to engage in the tactical phase of a pursuit and perform Tactical Pursuit And Containment (TPAC) manoeuvres.